The Thin Ice: Plot

 The Wall is the story of Pink, who grows up to become an alienated and embittered rock star, with a failing marriage and feelings of megalomania.
 "The Thin Ice" can be seen as the introduction to his story, since the previous song, the album's opening track "In The Flesh?" is chronologically placed later in the album's narrative, and then the story is begun via flashback.
 "The Thin Ice" introduces Pink as a baby and young child, and while the lyrics assure the listener that "Mama loves her baby, and Daddy loves you, too", it warns that "[T]he sea may look warm... the sky may look blue", but "Don't be surprised when a crack in the ice/Appears under your feet".

 Film version

-The film shows hundreds of soldiers in the war, either wounded or dead, then cuts to Pink floating in his hotel pool.
+The film shows hundreds of soldiers in the Second World War, either wounded or dead, then cuts to Pink floating in his hotel pool.
 As shown later in the film (in the segment for "One of My Turns"), Pink has cut his hand, and the amount of blood in the water is exaggerated, until he appears to be floating in a pool of blood.

 The film version has an extended piano intro that plays before Gilmour's vocal.